switowski/portfolio/src/drafts/obsidian/index.md

 One thing that I'm missing from Obsidian is a possibility to customize ALL the shortcuts.
 I'm spoiled by VS Code where basically any command can be assigned to a keyboard shortcut.
 With Obsidian some commands have different mapping than VS Code, so I wish I could edit them and use the exact same keyboard commands in both tools.

-Let me know if you some other plugins worth checking out or Obsidian tricks you want to share!
+Let me know if you have some other plugins worth checking out or some really cool Obsidian tricks you want to share!